livgomes/341-work/readme.md

 **Test Editor**- a text editor is the application that is used to edit text documents.

-**Git Version Control**- allows editors to track the change they make to a file.
+**Git Version Control**- allows editors to track the changes made to a file.

 **GUI's**- allows editors to view visual changes, it works as a front-end to Git.
 Sourcetree and GitHub are examples of a GUI.

-**Markup & Markdown**- markup language is allows a documents and text to be annotated in a syntactically distinguishable way.
+**Markup & Markdown**- markup language allows documents and text to be annotated in a syntactically distinguishable way.
 Markdown is a file with .md extension, which allows editors to easily distinguish portions of text and include photos to a document.

 ### 2. Assignment Process
 1. Download Powershell